humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-09-08-computer-science-in-javascript-selection-sort.md

 You can download the source code from my GitHub project, [Computer Science in JavaScript][3].

-As with bubble sort, selection sort isn&#8217;t something you&#8217;re likely to use in a real-world environment.
+As with bubble sort, selection sort isn't something you're likely to use in a real-world environment.
 This post is just a discussion of the algorithm for instructional purposes only.
-There is rarely a time when the built-in `Array.prototype.sort()` method isn&#8217;t suitable, so always use that first.
+There is rarely a time when the built-in `Array.prototype.sort()` method isn't suitable, so always use that first.

  [1]: {{site.url}}/blog/2009/05/26/computer-science-in-javascript-bubble-sort/
  [2]: http://www.youtube.com/watch?v=TW3_7cD9L1A